Spanish prepositions: a

+ante

+Ante could indicate that something or someone faces a situation or an effect.
+For example (not tangible): Ante tal dificultad, optó por rendirse means: "Facing such difficulty, (he or she) opted to give up."
+A tangible example: El artista hizo una caravana ante la audiencia which means: "The artist bowed for (in front of) the audience."

 con

 Con is usually translated as "with", both in the sense of accompaniment (con mi hermano, "with my brother") and in the instrumental sense (con un martillo, "with a hammer").
 Unlike other prepositions, con combines with the prepositional pronouns mí, ti, and sí in the forms conmigo (“with me”), contigo (“with you”), and consigo (“with her-, himself”).
 These forms are derived historically from forms with the Latin preposition cum postposed to its object: mēcum, tēcum, etc. In an Ibero-Romance ancestor of Spanish, before the time of written records, an etymologically redundant con was prefixed to these forms.
 Compare the concept of inflected preposition.